-A vehicle that sticks you to the dashboard, with even the most delicate application of brakes is a common and luckily, easy to fix problem.
+A vehicle that sticks you to the dashboard, with even the most delicate application of brakes is common and luckily, easy to fix the problem.
 I’m a mechanic and you are in the right place to learn how to fix your super sensitive brakes with next to no effort at all.

 Brakes that stop abruptly are commonly caused by brake rotor contamination.
 Rust is the most common type of rotor contamination.
 It’s a common occurrence, especially in vehicles that lay idle for a time in damp conditions.
 Applying the brakes under normal driving conditions will clean the rotors and restore brake performance.

-In this post we’ll cover brake contamination types, how you can fix them and how to prevent them in a little more detail.
+In this post, we’ll cover brake contamination types, how you can fix them, and how to prevent them in a little more detail.

 Types Of Brake Contamination

-As you’ve already learned, brake contamination is the usual cause of hyper sensitive brakes, and you’ve also learned the most common type of contamination is rust.
+As you’ve already learned, brake contamination is the usual cause of hyper-sensitive brakes, and you’ve also learned the most common type of contamination is rust.

 And while contamination is the more usual cause, it’s not the only cause, but we’ll look at those other less common causes towards the end of the post.

-For now lets look at the two most likely causes of super sensitive rusty brakes and oil contaminated brakes.
+For now, let’s look at the two most likely causes of super sensitive rusty brakes and oil-contaminated brakes.

 Rusty Brake Contamination

-When I say rusty brakes, I’m really mean one part of the your vehicles brake system components in particular – The rotors.
+When I say rusty brakes, I’m really mean one part of your vehicle’s brake system components in particular – The rotors.
 Rotor corrosion is common, and much more so in damp conditions and where a vehicle lays idle without moving for a couple of days.
 The reasons for this are easy to explain, but first here’s a fast breakdown of what the main brake components actually do.

-Your vehicles brakes consist of four main components, they include:
+Your vehicle’s brakes consist of four main components, they include:

 - Brake master cylinder – creates fluid pressure to activate caliper piston as brake pedal is applied